 - Unsterile single-use gloves.

-- It is important to change this mask when it becomes damp, because it loses its effectiveness, unless it is waterproof.
+- It is important to change the mask when it becomes damp because it will lose its protective properties, unless it is waterproof.

 Basic universal practices applicable to COVID-19